 (MRes Social Research and Applied Lingustics)

-This presentation examines the factors influencing shifts in attitudes towards war migrants in Lithuania, grounded in social identity theory.
-According to this theory, social behaviour is shaped by individual characteristics and motivations as well as group memberships.
+This project examines the factors influencing shifts in attitudes towards war migrants in Lithuania.
+Existing work of social identity theory suggests that social behaviour is shaped by individual characteristics and motivations as well as group memberships.
 People typically strive to maintain a positive image of their groups, impacting their perceptions of out-group members, such as war migrants.
-My research uses a factorial vignette experiment with a 2x2 design to identify the causes behind these attitude shifts.
-The experiment explores the effects of four independent variables: the education level of war migrants (speaking Lithuanian vs. speaking their own language) and their social behaviour (driving a posh car vs. using a public transport).
-By analysing these variables, I aim to uncover the specific dynamics that influence public attitudes towards war migrants.
-The findings will provide critical insights into the complex interplay between individual motivations, group identity, and external factors in shaping societal attitudes.
-These insights are essential for informing policy-making, media representation, and social integration strategies, contributing to a more informed and empathetic discourse on war migration in Lithuania.
+I employ a vignette experiment with a 2x2 factorial design to identify the causes behind these attitude shifts.
+My experiment explores the effects of four treatments: the education level of war migrants (speaking Lithuanian vs. speaking their own language) and their social behaviour (driving a posh car vs. using a public transport).
+I aim to uncover the specific dynamics that influence public attitudes towards war migrants.
+The findings will provide crucial insights into the complex interplay between individual motivations, group identity, and external factors in shaping societal attitudes.
+These insights are essential for informing policymaking, media representation, and social integration strategies, thus contributing to a more informed and empathetic discourse on war migration in Lithuania.

-My name is Eglina Bubliauskaite.
-I am a social research student at Birkbeck, University of London, with an academic background in linguistics, literature, and law and society.
-My interdisciplinary education has fuelled my passion for understanding how different societies function and the factors that drive human behaviour.
-My journey began with a focus on linguistics and literature, where I developed a deep appreciation for the power of language.
-Learning foreign languages provided me a window into diverse cultures and perspectives.
-This linguistic foundation enhanced my ability to engage with various communities and understand the complex ways in which language may reflect societal norms and individual viewpoints.
-Later, I pursued a degree in law and society, where I explored the intricate relationships between legal systems, social structures, and human behaviour.
-This combination of disciplines allows me to approach social research with a comprehensive perspective, bridging the gap between theoretical concepts and practical implications.
-My research interests lie in exploring why people think and behave the way they do.
+Eglina Bubliauskaite is an MRes Social Research student at Birkbeck, University of London.
+Trained in linguistics, literature, and law and society, her interdisciplinary education has fuelled her passion for understanding how different societies function and the factors that drive human behaviour.
+Her research interests lie in exploring why people think and behave the way they do.
 I am particularly fascinated by the factors that influence human behaviour, including cultural norms, social dynamics, and political influences.
-In today's media-saturated world, I am keen to investigate causes that shape public opinion and people’s decision-making processes.
-Through my studies and research, I am keen to uncover the underlying causes of social phenomena and human behaviour.
-My work is driven by a desire to promote social justice, equity, and a better understanding of the world we live in.
+She is keen to investigate causes that shape public opinion and people’s decision-making processes.
+Her work is driven by a desire to promote social justice, equity, and a better understanding of the world we live in.